 Hightown Truant/Industrial School for Boys, Hightown, near Liverpool, Lancashire

 In 1878, the Liverpool School Board established one of the country's first Truant Industrial Schools.
 It was intended to enable the Board to deal more effectively with a class of troublesome children known as 'incorrigible truants' because of their persistence in absenting themselves from school attendance.
-The new School occupied purpose-built premises on Sandy Lane, Hightown, near Liverpool, which were formally certified for operation on December 13th, 1878.
+The new School occupied purpose-built premises on what became known as School Road, Hightown, near Liverpool, which were formally certified for operation on December 13th, 1878.

 The School included arrangements for, first a disciplinary stage, and second a probationary stage.
 In the disciplinary course of treatment the boy was kept in solitary confinement for a short period.
 In the probationary course. the discipline was much the same as in an ordinary Industrial School, with somewhat stricter regulations as to exercise and disposal of time.
 Detention at the School was for a limited period only.
 The children could be placed out on licence after a month's probation, on condition of attending a certified efficient school.
 If the conditions of licence were broken, a child could be brought back to the Truant School for another term of discipline and probation.
 The Hightown School was divided into two departments, one for Protestant, the other for Roman Catholic children.
 At the outset, the superintendent and matron of the Protestant section were Mr and Mrs Henry Hartland, and those of the Catholic section were Mr and Mrs Gilhooley.
 Each section had its own cook, labour-master, and laundress.

 Because of their relatively short stays at the School, finding suitable industrial occupation caused some difficulty.
 Slipper and mat making were tried, and the boys assisted in the cooking and household work.
 Wood chopping was also introduced and outdoor work was provided in the vegetable garden.
 Regular drill formed part of the exercise regime.